 Mustafa Kaplan was born in Konya, Turkey.
 He studied Telecommunication and Electrical Engineering at Yıldız Technical University in Istanbul.
 During his studies, he started taking dance classes from Geyvan McMillan in 1984.
 He took theatre lessons from Bulunmaz Theatre Company in 1985.
 Although he graduated from the university in 1990, he never worked as an engineer.
 After dancing in the Modern Ballet Company between 1989-1992, he worked at the Theatre Research Laboratory which is a part of the Municipal Theatre of Istanbul as a choreographer and dancer for about ten years.
 He is the co-founder of dance and performance companies, such as Yeşil Üzümler Dance Company, Dans Fabrikası, Taldans Company and Çatı Association.
 Apart from his own choreographies, he danced in pieces.
 He is one of the director of Taldans Company with Filiz Sızanlı since 2002.
 Besides the performances, he is giving lessons at Mimar Sinan University Fine Arts Faculty Dance Department, coordinates and organizes dance, body and movement based workshops for both amateurs and professionals.

 After graduated from Istanbul Technical University’s Department of Architecture, in 1997 SIZANLI participated in various projects of Theatre Research Laboratory of Istanbul Municipality Theater.
 In 2000, she was among the co-founders of Çatı Contemporary Dance Artists Association in a collective artist group.
 Between 2001-2005, she worked with Mathilde Monnier at Centre Chorégraphique National de Montpellier (CCN) as state artist, besides working on different projects with Emmanuelle Hyunh, Mustafa Kaplan, Yann Marussich and Julie Nioche.
 In 2003, she found Taldans Company together with Mustafa Kaplan.
-She gave classes on body and space relation in dance and movement classes at Eskişehir Anadolu University State Conservatory Theater Department between 2013-2015, at Eskişehir City Theater and she’s been teaching at Mimar Sinan Fine Arts University State Conservatory Contemporary Dance Department since 2017.
+She gave classes on body and space relation in dance and gave movement classes at Eskişehir Anadolu University State Conservatory Theater Department and Eskişehir City Theater between 2013-2015.
+She’s been teaching at Mimar Sinan Fine Arts University State Conservatory Contemporary Dance Department since 2017.
 She was accepted to MFA at MSFAU Contemporary Dance Department in 2018.